 - The Carl D. Perkins Vocational and Technical Education Act

-An Ed-Flex waiver submitted by an LEA or school must provide DDOE with an application that:
+An Ed-Flex waiver submitted by a district or charter school must provide DDOE with an application that:

 - indicates each federal program that would be affected and each statutory or regulatory requirement that would be waived;

 - describes the purposes and overall expected results of waiving each requirement;

 - describes, for each year, specific, measurable educational goals for each district or charter school affected by the proposed waiver, and for the students served by the school who are affected by the waiver;

 - explains why the waiver will assist the school in reaching these goals;

 - describes how the the district or charter provided notice and information regarding the waiver request to the public in a manner in which the school customarily provides similar notice and information to the public;